alastairblackwood/ROR-T1A3/README.md

 # R7 Outline Of the User Interaction and Experience for App

-- how the user will find out how to interact with / use each feature
+I would like to add some documentation that explains the navigation commands, however, I have also included that within the programme itself when the user selects (TTY Prompt) or types 'help'.

-- how the user will interact with / use each feature
+The commands are very minimal / simple so it would be very difficult to not interact with it easily.
+The user will probably take great interest in the story and want to explore the different outcomes depending on which direction they take until they have explored the world thoroughly and exhausted all the options.

-- how errors will be handled by the application and displayed to the user
+Errors will be handled by the application by

 # R8 Control Flow Diagram